 - Consolidated Reports: Get a single statement detailing all your utility expenses for a chosen period, simplifying budget reconciliation.

-- Historical Data open: Easily view past bills and payments, helping you understand seasonal variations and long-term spending patterns.
+- Historical Data: Easily view past bills and payments, helping you understand seasonal variations and long-term spending patterns.

 - Categorised Spending: Automatically categorise expenses by utility type, providing granular insight into where your money is going.